BLOG CATEGORY October 9, 2023

 Negotiation, as a broader concept, involves discussions and interactions aimed at reaching agreements or decisions among parties with differing interests.
 In the context of conflict resolution, it provides the platform for opposing parties to voice their concerns, explore potential solutions, and work collaboratively to find common ground.

 Effective conflict resolution, on the other hand, encompasses the overall strategy of addressing and settling differences.
 It involves identifying the root causes of the conflict, understanding the needs and motivations of all parties, and developing strategies to prevent future conflicts.
-Conflict resolution techniques play a pivotal role within this process by providing a structured approach to addressing the specific issues that are causing the conflict.
+Conflict resolution techniques are an important part of KARRASS New York negotiation seminars or any seminars we offer near you, as they play a pivotal role in the process by providing a structured approach to addressing the specific issues causing the conflict.

 The synergy between negotiation and effective conflict resolution can be encapsulated as follows: